 The reason for needing Lutyens was that Great Dixter is made up of three houses.
 The original timber framed house is not large and dates to the mid 15th century still complete with its ‘Great Hall’ and gallery.
 The other house is a yeoman’s court house built about the same time but moved from a village several miles away, the timbers being carefully marked before dismantling.
 Joining the two, Lutyens designed a sympathetic new wing thus creating a large family house.

 In addition to his many books, for instance “The Well-Tempered Garden” published in 1970, Christopher Lloyd contributed a weekly article to ‘The Weekend Guardian’ newspaper in which he acquainted his enthusiastic followers with what he had planted last week and his plans for next week.
 His planting style was eclectic and he loved shocking juxtapositions of colours which had no right to be together but actually looked stunning.
 He depended heavily on the help of his head gardener Fergus Garrett who still manages the garden as Christopher would wish.
 He died in 2006 aged 85 and the garden is now in the stewardship of Fergus and the Great Dixter Charitable Trust dedicated to education in all aspects of gardening and plants.
 This is an unique garden set in the most beautiful context of historic buildings.

-Flora Garden Tours visit this garden on the Hampton Court Flower Show, Kent, Surrey, and Sussex tour.
+Flora Garden Tours visit this garden on the Romantic Gardens of Kent, Sussex and Surrey tour.
 Oast house and cow byre, Great Dixter, East Sussex

 © 1998–2018 Flora Garden Tours